 If you are shopping outside the US, use this link to browse the Canon Powershot G7X Mark II in your local Amazon store.

 I got the GoPro Hero4 back in 2015, as a gift to myself for having quit smoking (don’t start, kids – nicotine is evil!), and because we were planning a big adventure trip to Panama and Costa Rica.
-It is still pretty much my favourite cam, even since I got the Canon G7X Mark II.
-I love it because it is super-tough and with the solid backdoor, it is also waterproof to 40m.
+It is still pretty much my favourite best small digital camera for travel, even since I got the Canon G7X Mark II.
+I love it because it is super-tough and with the solid backdoor.
+With this waterproof travel camera you can even dive 40 meters deep without destroying it.
 It can shoot in 4k, meaning excellent video quality even when on the move.
 It also has a range of other photo and video shooting options, including time-lapse.
-All of these features plus its teeny-tiny size means it makes a great addition to our best cameras for travel photography.
+All of these features plus its teeny-tiny size means it makes a great addition to our top travel cameras.

 Hero 4 or Hero 5?

 GoPro have since released the Hero5 model.
 This offers a few upgrades such waterproof case without the need for additional housing, and a touchscreen as standard.
 The touchscreen is a fairly valuable addition, as for the Hero4 you do need the additional backpac.
 This adds to the cost of the bundle, plus it means carrying around additional housing accessories to accommodate the backpac.
-Nevertheless, the Hero4 is still a great little camera and given the range of other kit we have, we are not feeling any need to upgrade just yet.
+Nevertheless, the Hero4 is still a good compact camera for travel and given the range of the other kit we have, we are not feeling any need to upgrade just yet.

 See the results:

-Our Central America trip was a great opportunity to test the GoPro Hero4 on a number of adventure tours.
+Our Central America trip was a great opportunity to test the GoPro Hero4 on a number of adventure tours and traveling with camera gear.
 Click through below for some footage of ziplines and canyoning.
 If you have a chance to visit Panama or Costa Rica, we definitely recommend checking out some of the amazing adventure day tours you can do there!

 If you are shopping outside the US, use this link to browse the GoPro Hero 4 in your local Amazon store.